Bonnie S. Glaser

-Bonnie S. Glaser is the director of the Asia Program at the German Marshall Fund of the United States.
-She was previously a senior adviser for Asia and the director of the China Power Project at the Center for Strategic and International Studies.
-Glaser is also a non-resident fellow with the Lowy Institute in Sydney, a senior associate with CSIS Pacific Forum, and a consultant for the U.S. government on East Asia.
-Glaser writes extensively on various aspects of Chinese foreign policy, including Sino-American relations, U.S.-China military ties, Cross-Strait relations, China’s relations with Japan and Korea, Chinese perspectives on missile defense, and multilateral security in Asia.
+Bonnie S. Glaser is an American foreign policy analyst currently serving as managing director of the Indo-Pacific Program at the German Marshall Fund of the United States.
+She was previously a senior adviser for Asia and the founding director of the China Power Project at the Center for Strategic and International Studies.
+Glaser is also a non-resident fellow with the Lowy Institute, a senior associate with CSIS Pacific Forum, and a consultant for the U.S. government on East Asia.
+Glaser writes extensively on Chinese policy, including its foreign and military policy towards the United States., Cross-Strait relations, China's relations with Japan and Korea, Chinese perspectives on missile defense, and multilateral security in Asia.

 Education

 Glaser received her B.A. in political science from Boston University and her M.A. with concentrations in international economics and Chinese studies from the Johns Hopkins School of Advanced International Studies.

 Career

 Glaser began her career as a consultant for various U.S. government agencies, including the Department of Defense and Department of State.
 In 1997 she served as a member of the Defense Department’s Defense Policy Board China Panel.

 Glaser joined CSIS in 2003 as a senior associate in the International Security Program.
 Since 2008 Glaser has focused on issues related to Chinese foreign and security policy at CSIS, beginning as a Senior Adviser with the Freeman Chair in China Studies.

 In addition to her research, Glaser serves as a key interlocutor for experts and officials speaking at CSIS events.
 In 2015 Glaser shared the stage with the Chinese Ambassador to Washington, Cui Tiankai, as he delivered China's perspective following the Permanent Court of Arbitration's verdict on China's claims to the South China Sea.